jefdaj/cryptoisland/src/posts/2024/10/07/electionguard-blockchain-integration-ideas/index.md

 publish tally + audit results|administrator via website?|administrator via website?|<b>decentralized</b> guardians via <b>blockchain</b> + <b>IPFS</b>

 Table: Who's responsible for each part of an election, and which tools do they use?

-For now I mainly want to emphasize that although blockchains and related tech aren't required to run a clean election, they could potentially be used to strengthen the security and trustworthiness of almost every step.